anuket-project/anuket-specifications/doc/common/roadmap.md

 <a name="6.4.1"></a>
 ### Dependencies with OPNFV and OVP

-The OpenStack based work stream in Anuket community works closely with OPNFV by leveraging and evolving OPNFV continuous integration pipeline with automation installer and testing capabilities.
+The OpenStack based work stream in Anuket CNTT community works closely with OPNFV by leveraging and evolving OPNFV continuous integration pipeline with automation installer and testing capabilities.
 The Reference Implementation (RI1) has dependencies with other industry communities like OPNFV as shown [here](../ref_impl/cntt-ri/chapters/chapter01.md#1.3) and OVP as shown [here](../ref_impl/cntt-ri/chapters/chapter01.md#1.3).
 For information on the relationship to other communities, please read [Reference Implementation Chapter 01](../ref_impl/cntt-ri/chapters/chapter01.md#1.3).

 <p align="center"><img src="./figures/Relation_to_other_communities.png" alt="Relation to other communities" title="Relation to other communities" width="60%"/></p>
 <p align="center"><b>Figure 4:</b> Relation to other communities.</p>

 <p align="center"><img src="./figures/tech_roadmap_cad.png" alt="Relation to other communities" title="Relation to other communities" width="100%"/></p>
-<p align="center"><b>Figure 5:</b> Anuket Roadmap relation to OPNFV and OVP.</p>
+<p align="center"><b>Figure 5:</b> Anuket CNTT Roadmap relation to OPNFV and OVP.</p>

 <a name="6.4.2"></a>
 ### Dependencies with CNCF and OVP 2.0

 TODO: Placeholder for RI2 dependency diagram

-The Kubernetes based work stream in Anuket community works closely with CNCF by leveraging and evolving Kubernetes-based infrastructure and CNF continuous integration pipelines with automated installer and testing capabilities.
+The Kubernetes based work stream in Anuket CNTT community works closely with CNCF by leveraging and evolving Kubernetes-based infrastructure and CNF continuous integration pipelines with automated installer and testing capabilities.
 The testing capabilities from the RC2 workstream will be used by OVP 2.0 for their badging program.